 Posterior lobe lesions:

-The 2 posterior lobe hormones are oxytocin and ADH.
+The 2 posterior lobe hormones are oxytocin and vasopressin (ADH).
 In women, oxytocin causes myoepithelial cells of the breast and myometrial cells of the uterus to contract.
 Oxytocin is present in men but has no proven function.
-Deficiency of ADH results in central diabetes insipidus (see Pituitary Disorders: Central Diabetes Insipidus).
-Excess ADH secretion results in the syndrome of inappropriate ADH secretion (see Sidebar 1: Electrolyte Disorders: Hyponatremia).
+Deficiency of vasopressin results in central diabetes insipidus (see Central Diabetes Insipidus).
+Excess vasopressin secretion results in the syndrome of inappropriate ADH secretion (SIADH—see Sidebar 1: Syndrome of Inappropriate ADH Secretion).